vscode-file-explorer-tools

 Keybindings

-Keybindings are active when the File Explorer is focused.
+Keybindings are active when the File Explorer or an Editor is focused.

 Name Description Keybinding